Free book Twenty-three chapters

 A Non-Developer's Guide to AI-Powered Building

-• Set up Claude Code and have your first working conversation in minutes
+- Install Claude Code and hold your first working conversation within minutes

-• Read, navigate and manage code you didn't write (and don't need to understand line-by-line)
+- Read, navigate and manage code you did not write and need not understand line by line

-• Build web prototypes and internal tools from plain-language descriptions
+- Turn plain-English descriptions into web prototypes and internal tools

-• Create reusable skills that encode your domain knowledge and team workflows
+- Build reusable skills that capture your domain knowledge and team workflows

 I've been preaching that this is the real benefit of AI for close to a year now.
 I think I caught one of the Principals at my company's attention when I demoed a tool for a design task that takes someone who is good at their job a day or two to do and reduced it to about 10 minutes while eliminating human input errors.